PayPal Fundraisers Terms and Conditions

 You may create multiple Fundraisers for Charity.
 For Fundraisers for Charity, you will select a charity to benefit from your Fundraiser.
-All Donations will go directly to PayPal Giving Fund (Federal Tax ID: 45-0931286), subject to its Donor Terms of Service, which is hereby incorporated into these Terms.
-Donations will be granted by PayPal Giving Fund to your recommended charity in accordance with its Donation Delivery Policy, also incorporated by reference into these Terms.
+All Donations will go directly to PayPal Giving Fund Canada (Canada Revenue Agency no. 812867752RR0001), subject to its Donor Terms of Service, which is hereby incorporated into these Terms.
+Donations will be granted by PayPal Giving Fund Canada to your recommended charity in accordance with its Donation Delivery Policy, also incorporated by reference into these Terms.

-Donors will receive an official tax donation receipt from PayPal Giving Fund for their Donation.
+Donors will receive an official tax donation receipt from PayPal Giving Fund Canada for their Donation.

 Public Display of your Fundraiser; Public Donation Information

 The use of PayPal Fundraisers, including use of Fundraiser Content, is subject to PayPal’s Privacy Statement.